yeykawb/consid_dbt/README.md

 Prerequisites to follow along:

-- `Docker Desktop`
+- `Docker Desktop` up and running.

+## 🤔 What `dbt` is

+`dbt` typically refers to a popular open-source analytics engineering tool called `dbt` (short for "data build tool"). `dbt` is designed to help analysts and data engineers transform data in their warehouse more effectively.
+It enables data analysts to write SQL queries, transformations, and models in a modular and version-controlled way.

+Key features of `dbt` include:

+1. **Modularization:** `dbt` promotes a modular approach to writing SQL queries.
+Analysts can create reusable SQL files (called "models") for specific business logic or data transformations.
+2. **Version Control:** `dbt` allows you to version control your SQL code, making it easier to track changes over time and collaborate with others.
+3. **Dependency Management:** `dbt` understands the dependencies between different models, making it easier to manage the execution order of transformations.
+4. **Testing:** `dbt` includes a testing framework that allows analysts to write tests for their data models, ensuring data quality and consistency.
+5. **Documentation:** `dbt` generates documentation for your data models automatically, making it easier for team members to understand the structure and purpose of different datasets.
+6. **Execution:** `dbt` can execute SQL queries and transformations directly in your data warehouse, such as BigQuery, Snowflake, or Redshift.

+Overall, `dbt` is part of the modern data stack and is often used in conjunction with other tools like data warehouses, BI tools, and orchestration tools to build scalable and maintainable data analytics pipelines.

 # 2️⃣ Init

-Open a terminal and create a folder that our project will live in.
-Change into that directory and start the Docker initialization.
+Open a terminal in a development folder, and create a folder that our project will live in.
+Change into that directory and start the `Docker` initialization.
 This will create three files for us, and we will overwrite two of them.
 We will get a `.dockerignore` file for free.

 ```bash
 mkdir consid_dbt && \